labviewprime/LabVIEW-Tools/NI-845x I2C-SPI Programmer/README.md

 Working with LabVIEW files in Git requires some special considerations:

 * **`.gitignore`:** A good `.gitignore` file is crucial for LabVIEW projects to exclude auto-generated files, backup files, and build artifacts.
 Ensure your repository has a comprehensive `.gitignore` for LabVIEW.
 (You can find templates online, e.g., searching for "LabVIEW gitignore").

 * **VI Diff/Merge:** Natively, Git does not handle VI diffs and merges well due to the binary nature of VI files (though they are XML-based under the hood if uncompressed).
 	* Consider using NI's built-in tools or third-party tools (like LVCompare for diffing) if you need to compare VI versions.
 	* For merging, textual merge tools are generally not effective for VI block diagrams.
 Coordinate with your team to avoid concurrent modifications to the same VI.
 Use VI locking in the project if working in a team.

 * **Saving VIs:** Always save VIs in the LabVIEW version specified or a newer one.
 Avoid down-saving unless absolutely necessary and tested.

 * **Separation of Compiled Code:** In LabVIEW project settings (`File > Project Properties > Project`), ensure "Separate compiled code from source file" is **unchecked** for easier Git management if you are not using a specific workflow that requires it.
 If it's checked, Git might not track changes to the diagram if only compiled code changed.
-Most modern advice leans towards keeping it separate for cleaner diffs, so choose what works for your team and be consistent. *Edit: Modern best practice is often to **check** this (separate compiled code) to reduce binary changes when only data or settings change.
-Clarify your team's preference.*
+Most modern advice leans towards keeping it separate for cleaner diffs, so choose what works for your team and be consistent. *

+Edit: Modern best practice is often to **check** this (separate compiled code) to reduce binary changes when only data or settings change.